The Reason (Hoobastank song): Chart performance

 On March 20, 2004, the song debuted on the US Billboard Hot 100 at number 62, becoming that week's "Hot Shot Debut".
 It reached its peak of number two after 13 more weeks on the listing, giving the band their highest-charting US single.
 Though it remained on the chart for 38 issues, it was their last Hot 100 hit.
 The single peaked atop the Billboard Adult Top 40, Modern Rock Tracks, and Mainstream Top 40 charts.
 In Canada, it topped Radio & Records CHR/Pop, Hot AC, and Rock charts.
+The song was a radio hit in Central and South America, topping the airplay charts of Bolivia and Ecuador and peaking at number three in El Salvador.

-In Europe, "The Reason" reached number one on the Italian Singles Chart and the UK Rock & Metal Chart for two weeks each.
-On the UK Singles Chart, it debuted and peaked at number 12.
-Across the rest of Europe, the track entered the top 10 in Austria, the Czech Republic, Greece, the Netherlands, Norway, Sweden, Switzerland, and Wallonia.
+In Europe, "The Reason" reached number one on the Italian Singles Chart and the UK Rock & Metal Singles Chart for two weeks each.
+On the UK Singles Chart, it debuted and peaked at number 12, while on the Scottish Singles Chart, it entered the top 10, peaking at number six.
+Across the rest of Europe, the track entered the top 10 in Austria, the Czech Republic, Greece, Latvia, the Netherlands, Norway, Sweden, Switzerland, and Wallonia.
 It was also successful in Oceania, reaching number seven in Australia and number five in New Zealand.